AIA-Ghana/AIA-Ghana.github.io/_posts/2020-07-14-interview-with-notitia-co-founder-derek-k-degbedzui.md

 The Mentoring is the most important feature of the program as Mentors as expected to sign a contract with mentees and then invest in the mentee until he or she gets a job.
 As per the agreement the mentee will pay 5% of his or her first 6 months’ salary as the reward to be mentor.

 The platform however charges one-time payment of 1,800 cedis or a monthly amount of 400 cedis for six months.

+**Real-world applications of data science skills**

+Learn what they don't teach in school - spotting risk vs reward, choosing models that will be effective in production, and dealing with ambiguity as a data scientist.

+**Becoming a leader that moves up quickly**

+Learn how to consistently earn yearly promotions and speed up your career by becoming a leader that inspires and empowers others.

+**Overcoming fear and frustration**

+Learn the secrets to never getting nervous in interviews and how to overcome failures in your

+job search by using them to fuel your future growth.

+ Mastering the job search and launching your career

+Learn how to break into the field of data science and get your career started with actionable,

+practical advice that you won't hear anywhere else.

+ Navigating your career and delivering value in industry

+Learn how have a successful career by solving difficult problems, delivering business value,

+communicating results, and becoming an authority in industry.

+ Mastering focus and productivity

+Learn how to evaluate what is important in your career, prioritize your time, and optimize

+your productivity, relationships, income, and happiness.